moia-oss/aws-cfg-generator/README.md

 aws-cfg-generator is a CLI tool to generate configs for AWS helper tools based on an IAM user's permissions.

-To use this tool you need golang 1.16 or higher and aws-vault installed.
+To use this tool you need AWS credentials for an IAM user.

 ## Supported tools